 Bank of America is an employer of choice, recognized for its leading culture, employee benefits, and professional development opportunities for teammates at all career stages.
 Here are a few of our recent accolades.

-Answer: Bank of America is a Great Place to Work because we are committed to creating an environment where employees are supported in their well-being and careers, with opportunities to grow and contribute to an inclusive culture aligned with Responsible Growth.
-In 2026, Bank of America was recognized on Fortune’s 100 Best Companies to Work For for the eighth consecutive year.
+Answer: Bank of America is a great place to grow your career.
+Bank of America is a Great Place to Work because we are committed to creating an environment where employees are supported in their well-being and careers, with opportunities to grow and contribute to an inclusive culture aligned with Responsible Growth.
+In 2026, Bank of America was recognized for eight consecutive years on Fortune's 100 Best Companies to Work For list.
+This is one of many accolades from Fortune, Great Place to Work®, LinkedIn, and TIME recognizing our consistent investment in employee well-being and career development.

 Answer: Bank of America employs approximately 212,000 people worldwide across the U.S. and in more than 35 countries.